-Prerequisite: MATH 1111 or permission of instructor

-Prepares students for calculus, physics, and related technical subjects.
+3-0-3 Prerequisite: C or higher in MATH 1111 or permission of instructor Prepares students for calculus, physics, and related technical subjects.
 Topics include an intensive study of algebraic and trigonometric functions with applications.

 MATH 1121 Introduction to Statistics